Anthony Johnson (actor): Personal life

-Johnson has three daughters, no children with his ex-wife.
-He also had two siblings: a brother named Edward Smith, and a sister named Sheila.
+Johnson was married to Lexis Jones Mason, but divorced in 2004.
+Anthony had three daughters, Antionette, Natasha and Bijan Johnson.

 In July 2009, it was reported that Johnson had a heart attack at LaGuardia Airport while on his way to a comedy show.
 However, Johnson said in 2018 that it was instead a panic attack.

-Johnson died on September 6, 2021, aged 55, at a Los Angeles County hospital, after being found unresponsive in a store.
+Johnson died on September 6, 2021, aged 55, at a Los Angeles County hospital, after being found unresponsive.
 His death was publicly announced on September 20 by his representative LyNea Bell.
-Johnson died of multi-system organ failure stemming from chronic ethanol use according to his autopsy report.
+Johnson died of multi-system organ failure.
 It also stated that he had contracted COVID-19 but was asymptomatic.